Literacy programs for students with complex communicaton needs

 We can use AAC software such as Proloquo2go, Supercore, Word Power, Symbol Talker, Snap Core First.
 We also use Boardmaker, Widgit and Clicker.
-We use and can inform on online literacy programmes especially designed for children who use AAC such as A.L.L, Look to Read and Readtopia.
+We use and can inform on online literacy programmes specially designed for children who use AAC such as A.L.L, Look to Read, and Readtopia.

 What should literacy instruction look like for students who use AAC?

 For students who have severe difficulties with speaking and communicating as a result of neurological and motor impairments such as cerebral palsy, the acquisition of literacy skills is crucial as these skills help individuals generate language, communicate competently, express feelings, ideas and thoughts and allow for a greater degree of independence.
 However, many of these students experience environmental, physical and instructional barriers to learning and the result of these barriers is a lifetime inability to read words.